kenman21/bananagram-backend/README.md

 Kenneth Lehr  - kenman21

 Acknowledgements
 This is a pair programming assignment at the Flatiron School.
-Thanks to instructors Stephen, Tashawn, and Graham for their help along the way.
+Thanks to instructors Steven, Tashawn, and Graham for their help along the way.